The Scottish Society for the Prevention of Cruelty to Animals (Scottish SPCA) is Scotland's animal welfare charity.

 The Scottish SPCA is entirely separate from the RSPCA, which operates in England and Wales only.
 There is no such charity as the 'RSPCA Scotland' or 'Scottish RSPCA'

-You can help prevent cruelty to animals.
-If you know of an animal in danger or distress, call our Animal Helpline: 03000 999 999.
+If you know of an animal in danger or distress, please call our Animal Helpline: 03000 999 999.

 Scottish Charity No. SC 006467